chsaporito/stock-analysis/README.md

 ![This is an image](/Resources/VBA_Challenge_2018_Refactored.png)

-While the difference between 1 second and 1/10 of a second would not be noticible for most,  the differnce beween 10 minutes and one minute will make a noticeable difference.
+While the difference between 1 second and 1/10 of a second would not be noticeable for most, the difference between 10 minutes and one minute will make a noticeable difference.
 This will be important when the data scales up.

 This performance increase is due to the removal of an inner loop from the original code.
 The original code was written like this:
   ```vba